ligato/docs/docs/plugins/db-plugins.md

 ### Configuration

-The location of the Consul configuration file can be defined by the command line flag `consul-config`, or set via the `CONSUL_CONFIG` env variable.
+You can define the location of the etcd conf file using the command line flag `consul-config`, or by setting the `CONSUL_CONFIG` environment variable.

-The configuration options are described in the [Consul conf file][consul-conf-file] section of the user guide.
+For a list of consult configuration options, see [Consul conf file][consul-conf-file].

 ### Status Check

-The Consul plugin will use the Status Check plugin to periodically issue a GET request to verify connection status.
-The Consul connection state affects the global status of the agent.
-If the agent cannot establish a connection with Consul, both the readiness and the liveness probes from the probe plugin will return a negative result.
+The Consul plugin uses the status check plugin to verify connection status by issuing periodic GET requests.
+The Consul connection state can impact the global status of your agent.
+If your agent cannot establish a connection with the Consul server, the readiness and liveness probes issued by the probe plugin will return a negative result.

 ### Reconnect Resync

-If connection to the Consul data store is interrupted, resync can be automatically called upon reconnection.
-This option is disabled by default, but can be enabled in the Consul conf file.

-Set `resync-after-reconnect` to `true` to enable the feature.
+If connection to the Consul server breaks, you can automatically call a resync following reconnection.
+This option is disabled by default.
+Set `resync-after-reconnect` to `true` in the conf file to enable the feature.

 ---